JonPSmith/EfSchemaCompare/Readme.md

 The `CompareEfSql` class is used to compare EF's DbContext(s) againts a SQL database.
 This catches 90% of issues and gives good, EF centric, error messages.
-It is slower than the `CompareSqlSql`, especially when calling the `CompareEfGeneratedSqlToSql` version, but the detail of this errors are worth having.
+It is slower than the `CompareSqlSql`, especially when calling the `CompareEfGeneratedSqlToSql` version, but the errors they produce provide superior feedback to where the mismatch is.

 `CompareEfSql` can work with a single DbContext that covers the whole of the database, or multiple DbContexts that cover different parts of the database.